The Mayor of Southwark

 The Mayor’s Discretionary Award

-Southwark's First Citizen, Councillor Barrie Hargrove, exercises his personal judgment in granting this award.
-It may go to those already honoured with a Liberty or Young Citizen of the Year Award.
+Southwark's First Citizen, Councillor Michael Situ, exercises his personal judgment in granting this award.
+It may go to those already honoured with a Liberty, Young Citizen of the Year, Southwark Together or Climate Champion Award.
 This discretionary award recognises an individual, business, project or organisation in any part of the borough that has made the most outstanding contribution to community life, in being singled out for outstanding achievement.

 The Awards Ceremony

-Awards will be presented at a civic celebration later in the year at Southwark Cathedral.
+Awards will be presented at a civic celebration on Wednesday 22 May 2024 at Southwark Cathedral when the new Mayor of Southwark will be elected and formally installed.
 Each recipient will receive an ornate scroll of honour from the current Mayor of Southwark or a past Mayor.

 The council welcomes nominations for any individual whose unpaid voluntary activity is unrelated to, or is additional to, the nominee’s current employment.
 We also welcome nominations for any community group, organisation or business which is based in and/or benefits the Southwark community.

 Serving elected members of Southwark Council may not be nominated but they may freely nominate others.
 Employees of Southwark Council are also excluded from being nominated, unless it is for unpaid voluntary activity, which is unrelated to or is additional to their current employment.
 Council employees may also nominate individuals, projects or organisations.